ddialliance/sdtl/CompositeTypes/ValueLabel/readme.markdown

-Assigns a label to the value of a categorical variable.
+Associates a label with a  value in a categorical variable.